How to Spend Six Days in Cusco, Peru

 My Experience:

-We booked excursions covering everything we wanted to see and do in Peru, including the Rainbow Mountain, Machu Picchu, Red Valley, Pisac Market Place, Ollamtaytambo, Moras and Moray ruins.
+I recommend staying at the Wyndham Hotel because the view from the hotel of Cusco is stunning and unforgettable.
+The photo above is proof.
+We booked excursions covering everything we wanted to see and do in Peru, including the Rainbow Mountain, Machu Picchu, Red Valley, Pisac Market Place, Ollantaytambo, Moras, and Moray ruins.
 We list the specific tours to book below.

 Day 1: Explore Plaza de Armas

-Day 2 + Tour 1: Red Valley and Rainbow Mountain
+Day 2: Red Valley and Rainbow Mountain

 Book Your Tour: Rainbow Mountain and Red Valley Tour